voidauth/voidauth/README.md

 ## What is VoidAuth

 VoidAuth is an open-source authentication platform that streamlines user management and access control for self-hosted applications.
 Centered on OpenID Connect (OIDC) integration, it also offers first class support for Proxy ForwardAuth (ProxyAuth).
-With a focus on an intuitive end-user and administrator web interface, VoidAuth provides a seamless and professional authentication experience, try it today!
+With a focus on an intuitive end-user and administrator web interface, VoidAuth provides a seamless and professional authentication experience.
+Try it today!

 Key Features: